-- Use a solvent (like paint thinner) to dissolve the glue.
+- Use a solvent (like paint thinner) to dissolve the glue if you must.

-Fill a large sink or bin with warm water and oxygen-based cleaner and let them soak.
+Fill a sink or bin with warm water and oxygen-based cleaner.

-For getting the labels off bottles and jars, you simply need to make sure that the oxygen-based cleanser solution can access and dissolve the glue.
-You may even realize that some of the labels are floating to the surface on their own, leaving only a bit of softened glue on the bottle.
+You simply need to make sure that the oxygen-based cleanser solution can access and dissolve the glue; this is how to get labels off bottles easily.
+You may even realize that some of the labels are floating to the surface on their own – leaving only a bit of softened glue on the bottle.